 Also present in the game are the Chinese race, whose main bonus is instant villagers.
 Depending on Age, villagers can be upgraded to simple military units.
 This makes for a semi-effective anti Zerg Rush tactic, as a Chinese player with adequate resources can spam their city with villagers up to their population cap.
 Which can mean several hundred instant soldiers.

-The Mordor faction in the Lord of the Rings: Battle For Middle EarthRTS is a prime example.
+The Mordor faction in The Battle for Middle-Earth is a prime example.
 Their basic unit is weak but free and comes in large groups.
 An even more extreme example is the Orc Labourer from the Isengard faction, an unarmoured orc wielding a woodcutter's axe.
 They each take up 1 command point, in a game where the command point cap is usually 300 at the very least.

 In Battle for Middle Earth 2, Orcs are no longer free, but the Goblin faction's Goblin Soldiers and Archers fill a similar purpose - they are weak, cheap units that can be used to rush the enemy in huge numbers.